 What is a Gifted and Talented Education (GATE) program?

-- In California, public school districts may apply for educational funds to assist in providing appropriate learning opportunities for those students identified as gifted and talented.
-A basic gifted program will include: testing to identify gifted students; grouping students within a class or for all or part of the school day by ability; providing curriculum that is challenging and allows continuous progress; developing social and emotional skills; training for teachers and administrators in the education of gifted learners; providing counseling and support for gifted students who are at-risk; and involving parents in the planning and evaluation of GATE programs.
+- In California, public school districts may use educational funds to provide appropriate learning opportunities for those students identified as gifted and talented.
+Gifted services may include: testing to identify gifted students; grouping students within a class or for all or part of the school day by ability; providing curriculum that is challenging and allows continuous progress; developing social and emotional skills; training for teachers and administrators in the education of gifted learners; providing counseling and support for gifted students who are at-risk; and involving parents in the planning and evaluation of GATE services.

 How can I make sure that my child receives an appropriate education?